Film Practice BA (Hons)

 Teaching and learning

-Your practical work will be supported by a team of Technical Tutors and will utilise our resources in the Keyworth Arts and Media Centre.
-Here, you will have access to a range of HD cameras, photographic studios, field sound recording equipment, DSLR cameras and five labs with high-spec computers supporting cutting-edge video and multimedia software.
+Your practical work will be supported by a team of Technical Tutors and will utilise our resources in Elephant Studios.
+Here, you will have access to 4K Digital Cinema Cameras, 4K Cinema and Film Studio, along with a range of HD cameras, photographic studios, field sound recording equipment and computer labs with high-spec computers supporting cutting-edge video and multimedia software.

 |Time spent in lectures and seminars||Self-directed learning||Placement|

 - A Level BCC or;

 - Access to HE qualifications with 9 Distinctions 36 Merits or;

 - Equivalent level 3 qualifications worth 106 UCAS points

 - Applicants must hold 5 GCSEs A-C including Maths and English or equivalent (reformed GCSEs grade 4 or above)